Police: Body of 35-year-old man recovered from Fox River

 An investigation is ongoing after a body was pulled from the Fox River Tuesday in Aurora, according to a Dec.
 4 news release from the Aurora Police Department.

-At around 1:54 p.m. on Dec.
+About 1:54 p.m.
+Dec.
 3, Aurora Police and Fire Departments responded to a report of a deceased male in the Fox River near Hurd’s Island, according to the release.

 Emergency personnel recovered the remains, later identified as a 35-year-old male.
 The deceased was identified primarily through distinctive tattoos, and his last known location was a nearby shelter the previous evening, according to the release.